 Every campsite on the mountain has “long drop” toilets, as shown above.
 Toilets on Mount Kilimanjaro are very basic structures.
 They’re just holes drilled into the ground with a wooden shelter built on top of them.
 You stand or squat over the pit on a ceramic “launchpad.”
 Long drop toilets or the pit latrines on Kilimanjaro, as you might expect, are unmaintained and kind of unhygienic.
+The Kilimanjaro Park authorities are responsible for the general maintenance and hygiene of the toilets, which they do from time to time but we recommend hiring private toilets that come with an additional cost.

 Our Private Toilets for Mount Kilimanjaro Climbers